William & Mary Tribe: Notable alumni

 Notable graduates from the athletic programs include Jon Stewart, Adin Brown, Sean McDermott, Mike Leach, Buster Ramsey, Darren Sharper, Mike Tomlin, Bill Chambers, J. D. Gibbs, Steve Christie, Wade Barrett, Jill Ellis, and Derek Cox.

 Fight songs

 The "Tribe Fight Song" is the official fight song of The College of William & Mary, located in Williamsburg, Virginia.
 Throughout the College's history there have been three official fight songs.
 The original fight song, titled "Victory", was written in 1929 by Oscar E. Wilkinson.
 Two years later, a new fight song titled "Fight, Fight, Fight for the Indians" was published in the William & Mary student handbook.
 Many years later, a third edition was written which is still used today.
-Simply "Tribe Fight Song", it is supposed to be sung after every touchdown the Tribe football team scores at home games.
+Simply "Tribe Fight Song", it is supposed to be played after every touchdown the Tribe football team scores at home games.
+In addition, the tune played at the end of home winning soccer, volleyball, basketball, and lacrosse games.

-A second, lesser known song was composed by Rolfe Kennard in the 1930s.
-The "William & Mary Victory March" is occasionally played before games, most often at Homecoming.